Healing from narcissistic abuse is tricky and meditation helps me sort things out in my head.

 I’m in control of them instead of them being in control of me.

-I would love to hear what you’ve experienced in meditation or self-hypnosis, so please share it below, and it will help everyone who reads it.
+I would love to hear what you’ve experienced in meditation or self-hypnosis, so please share it below.